Graduate Student Ambassadors

 - Create and promote digital content as well as other resources to help promote and celebrate Graduate Education in the Faculty of Science

-If you would like to reach out to an Ambassador of the prospective or current program you're interested in, the best way to do so is via e-mail.
+If you would like to reach out to an Ambassador of a program you're interested in, the best way to do so is via e-mail.
 Please put “Question to Ambassador” in the subject line to ensure that your message doesn’t get lost.
 Please also note that all ambassadors are volunteers as well as current graduate students with busy schedules, so allow 48 hours for their responses.

 Connect with an Ambassador: